iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 - The user will need IOTA tokens to run a selective-permanode.
 - The selective-permanode needs to issue massive redundancy value transactions for the selective messages if there are many.
-- The selective-permanode needs to monitor whether the value transactions are already confirmed in the tangle, which means reattach/retry/promote are necessary if they are orphaned.
+- The selective-permanode needs to monitor whether the value transactions are already included in the tangle, which means reattach/retry/promote are necessary if they are orphaned.
     - Will be more suitable to design it as a plugin in a IOTA node, so the incoming selected messages can be packed right away and be issued as a payload in a value transaction to itself (the IOTA node) with higher priority
 - The value transactions (with selective message(s) as a payload) between the selective-permanodes with the same filtering settings cannot be shared, because each selective-permanode will issue their own value transaction (which is unique) for the same selective message.
 Thus, this selective-permanode design is not scalable (each selective-permanode will remain different sets of transaction messages as the proof of selected messages even if they aim to select the same set of messages).
 - The issued value transactions (those with the selective messages as a payload) are necessary to be stored in the selective-permanode, which introduces the following problem: Another mechanism is needed to solidify those value transactions, or we cannot know if any of them is missing.
 We cannot include them in a payload of another transaction and issue it again, because this will introduce an infinite loop.